campanam/ADMIXTURE-stats/README.md

 `mv *.rb <destination>`

 ## Usage
 The scripts (.rb) files can be executed locally using the `ruby` command or moved to a location within your $PATH.
-If in your path, simply invoke the script omitting the `ruby`.
+If in your path, simply invoke the script omitting the `ruby` command.

 ### admixture_dK.rb
 This script calculate Evanno et al.'s deltaK statistic for ADMIXTURE results.
 Input is a directory of ADMIXTURE log files and output are the deltaK results calculated as in CorrSieve (v. <= 1.7.0) in tab-separated values (TSV) format.
 Execution is: